VISHNUGATTU/nexus-ai/README.md

 This project is licensed under the MIT License.

 ## Support Contact
-For any queries or support needs, please reach out to support@nexusai.com.
+For any queries or support needs, please reach out to gattuvishnuphani@gmail.com

 ## Developer Attribution
-Developed by the NexusAI Team.
+Developed by Gattu Vishnu Phani.